JitenPalaparthi/ust-go-training/assignments.md

 ## Delete operation

 - Currently in contacts demo, the delete operation always returns 1.
 Modify it to 0 if no delete happens.

+## getAll operation in contacts microservice

+- implement getAllContacts in contacts microservice